ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 Deprecated Features
 -------------------

-- The community.vmware.vmware_dns_config module has been deprecated and will be removed in a later release; use community.vmware.vmware_host_dns instead.
 - The vyos.vyos.vyos_static_route module has been deprecated and will be removed in a later release; use vyos.vyos.vyos_static_routes instead.
-- amazon.aws.cloudformation - the ``template_format`` option has been deprecated and will be removed in a later release.
-It has been ignored by the module since Ansible 2.3.
-- amazon.aws.ec2 - in a later release, the ``group`` and ``group_id`` options will become mutually exclusive.
-Currently ``group_id`` is ignored if you pass both.
-- amazon.aws.ec2_key - the ``wait_timeout`` option has been deprecated and will be removed in a later release.
-It has had no effect since Ansible 2.5.
-- amazon.aws.ec2_key - the ``wait`` option has been deprecated and will be removed in a later release.
-It has had no effect since Ansible 2.5.
-- amazon.aws.ec2_tag - support for ``list`` as a state has been deprecated and will be removed in a later release.
-The ``ec2_tag_info`` can be used to fetch the tags on an EC2 resource.
 - ansible.windows.win_domain_controller - the ``log_path`` option has been deprecated and will be removed in a later release.
 This was undocumented and only related to debugging information for module development.
 - ansible.windows.win_package - the ``ensure`` alias for the ``state`` option has been deprecated and will be removed in a later release.
 Please use ``state`` instead of ``ensure``.
 - ansible.windows.win_package - the ``productid`` alias for the ``product_id`` option has been deprecated and will be removed in a later release.
 Please use ``product_id`` instead of ``productid``.
 - ansible.windows.win_package - the ``username`` and ``password`` options has been deprecated and will be removed in a later release.
 The same functionality can be done by using ``become: yes`` and ``become_flags: logon_type=new_credentials logon_flags=netcredentials_only`` on the task.
-- community.aws.data_pipeline - the ``version`` option has been deprecated and will be removed in a later release.
-It has always been ignored by the module.
-- community.aws.ec2_eip - the ``wait_timeout`` option has been deprecated and will be removed in a later release.
-It has had no effect since Ansible 2.3.
-- community.aws.ec2_lc - the ``associate_public_ip_address`` option has been deprecated and will be removed in a later release.
-It has always been ignored by the module.
-- community.aws.elb_network_lb - in a later release, the default behaviour for the ``state`` option will change from ``absent`` to ``present``.
-To maintain the existing behavior explicitly set state to ``absent``.
-- community.aws.iam_managed_policy - the ``fail_on_delete`` option has been deprecated and will be removed in a later release.
-It has always been ignored by the module.
-- community.aws.iam_policy - in a later release, the default value for the ``skip_duplicates`` option will change from ``true`` to ``false``.
-To maintain the existing behavior explicitly set it to ``true``.
-- community.aws.iam_policy - the ``policy_document`` option has been deprecated and will be removed in a later release.
-To maintain the existing behavior use the ``policy_json`` option and read the file with the ``lookup`` plugin.
-- community.aws.iam_role - in a later release, the ``purge_policies`` option (also know as ``purge_policy``) default value will change from ``true`` to ``false``
-- community.aws.s3_lifecycle - the ``requester_pays`` option has been deprecated and will be removed in a later release.
-It has always been ignored by the module.
-- community.aws.s3_sync - the ``retries`` option has been deprecated and will be removed in a later release.
-It has always been ignored by the module.
-- community.vmware.vmware_tag_info - in a later release, the module will not return ``tag_facts`` since it does not return multiple tags with the same name and different category id.
-To maintain the existing behavior use ``tag_info`` which is a list of tag metadata.